Substance Abuse Rehabs Are the Right Choice for Your Loved One

 AA originated in 1935 when a recovered alcoholic wanted to bring people together to support each other.

 The program follows what is known as the 12 Step program.
-Each of the 12 steps is a small goal which brings an alcoholic closer to sobriety and mental awareness.
+Each of the 12 steps is a small goal that brings an alcoholic closer to sobriety and mental awareness.

 Past and current alcoholics go to meetings to talk about the 12 steps and their progress in addiction treatment.
 There are daily meetings multiple times a day in which members discuss their progress with the 12 steps.